kdurant/verilog-testbench/README.md

 # Usage
 This plugin is very easy to use.
-* Run ,tb (or Testbench in command line) to generate a testbench and will display it in current window.
+* Run ,tb (or :Testbench in command line) to generate a testbench and will display it in current window.
 Also you can define other maps to invoke it.

 # Installation